2020PB/police-brutality/reports/Washington.md

 ### Police knock protester over, then shoot them with impact munitions | September 23rd

-Police use bikes to shove protesters on the sidewalk.
+Police use bikes to shove protesters on the sidewalk near Broadway and Howell.
 One officer snatches an umbrella from a protester, knocking the protester down.
 Another officer then fires impact munitions (allegedly rubber bullets) at the protester.

 tags: bike, less-lethal, projectile, property-destruction, protester, push, rubber-bullet, shoot, shove

 id: wa-seattle-69

-geolocation:
+geolocation: 47.6175651,-122.3230289

 **Links**